Narotam-Mishra/machine-learning-concepts/README.md

 * Coefficients are **shrunk**, but not exactly zero (no feature selection).
 * Ridge regression is helpful when **all features** are relevant but need to **control their influence**.

+✅ When to Use Ridge?
+- When all features are useful
+- When features are correlated
+- You want to reduce model complexity without removing features
 ---

 ## 📌 **3.
 Comparison: Lasso vs Ridge**